uipath-certification/uipath-certification.github.io/_posts/2021-03-29-uipath-certification-logo.md

 ### UiPath Certified Logo Link Download

-To embed the UiPath Certified Logo on a webpage, a link is provided that allows you to use the high resolution image
+To embed the UiPath Certification Logo on a webpage, a link is provided that allows you to use the high resolution image

 <pre>
 &lt; img src="https://www.certmetrics.com/api/ob/image/uipath/c/1/1.png" &gt;